API-Skeletons/laravel-hal/overview.rst

 Hydrators
 ---------

-Hydrators are not a common term in Laravel.
+Hydrators are not a common programming pattern in Laravel.
-Hydrators are responsible for moving data into and out of an object.
+Hydrators are responsible for moving data into (hydration) and out of (extraction) an object.
 For their use in this library hydrators are used for extraction only and not hydration.

 Hydrator Manager
 ----------------